karunakarrao/DevOps/Terraform/Terraform Basics.md

-.terraform      --> post `terraform init`, it download the plugins and providers to this directory .terraform.lock.hcl     --> lock file for terraform setup terraform.tfstate   --> post `terraform appply`
+.terraform      --> post `terraform init`, it download the plugins and providers to this directory .terraform.lock.hcl     --> lock file for terraform setup terraform.tfstate   --> post `terraform appply` .terraform.tfstate.lock.info --> while testing `terraform plan` and `terraform apply`, it creates and deletes it.

 Q. different file purpose
 -------------------------